SkepticMystic/MathMap/Math Map Vault/Logic/Propositional Logic/Truth Tables.md

 	</table>
 </html>

-Each row of truth values in the table represents one possible combination of truth values.
-So for example the first row has 'F', 'F', indicating that one combination is that both $P$ and $Q$ are false.
+Each row of truth values in the table represents one possible combination of truth values for the propositions.
+So for example the first row has 'F', 'F', indicating that one of the possible combinations is that both $P$ and $Q$ are false.

 Things quickly get more complicated when you add on more propositions: the truth table for three propositions $P$, $Q$, and $R$ looks like this: